Hari-Charan-00/DigitalWallet/README.md

 - Server runs locally, ready for integration with frontend/mobile app.
 - Tested using uvicorn with live reload support.

+### Step 3: Test backend API thoroughly using Postman and Swagger UI.
+- Tested the APIs (GET, POST, PUT, DELETE, USER CREATION, TOKEN MANAGEMENT, REFRESH)
+### Step 4: Integrate Kivy frontend with FastAPI backend via HTTP requests.
+- Mapped the frontend APK with the FastAPI
+- Every action we perform will be held by these APIs from the CLI too
+### Step 5: Enhance UI/UX with better navigation, scrolling, and notifications.
 ---

 ## 🔧 Tech Stack